When the UK leaves the EU there may be changes to the requirements for placing certain products on the UK and EU markets.

 For goods regulation, the government has taken the decision, in the event that we leave the EU without a Brexit deal, to provide continuity for a temporary period after 31 October 2019.

 This does not mean that everything will stay the same, but the approach is intended to ensure that in most cases, the regulatory requirements for placing a manufactured good on the UK market will not significantly change from those which currently apply.
 This is to ensure stability for those businesses who place goods on the UK market.

-Broadly, goods that meet EU regulatory requirements will continue to be recognised as valid for sale on the UK market for a time limited period after April 2019, irrespective of whether the EU reciprocates.
+Broadly, goods that meet EU regulatory requirements will continue to be recognised as valid for sale on the UK market for a time limited period after the UK leaves the EU, irrespective of whether the EU reciprocates.

 In some areas there will be light touch new requirements for access to the UK market to ensure the safety of products being sold in the UK (see below for links to more detailed guidance).
 For example, in some sectors (such as chemicals, automotive and medicines), EU/UK public bodies play a critical role in ensuring safety and compliance.
 In these cases, new UK processes will be established to allow for the recognition of EU approvals in place at the time of EU exit as equivalent to UK approvals.

 By taking this approach, we will make sure that goods which are safe and compliant under EU law as it stands at the point of exit can continue to be placed on the UK market without need for additional requirements other than where these are necessary and proportionate.

 Placing goods on the EU market if there’s no deal